tikv/tikv/docs/ROADMAP.md

 - [ ] Pluggable Engine Interface - Clean up the engine wrapper code and provide more extendibility

 ## Raft
-- [ ] Joint Consensus - Change multi members safely.
+- [ ] Joint Consensus - Change multi members safely
 - [ ] Quiescent Region - Reduce the heartbeat cost of inactive Regions
 - [ ] Raft engine - Customize engine to replace RocksDB
 - [ ] Remove KV RocksDB WAL - Use Raft log as the WAL of state machine engine